project-codeflare/mlbatch/USAGE.md

 ### PyTorchJobs

-To submit a `PyTorchJob` to MLBatch, simply include the queue name:
+To submit an unwrapped `PyTorchJob` to MLBatch, simply include the queue name:
 ```yaml
 apiVersion: kubeflow.org/v1
 kind: PyTorchJob